LuanLeo/FinalProject/README.md

 ### Exception Reports

-- Place order with empty cart
+- Place an order with the empty cart
 - Place order without entering information
 - Place order without selecting payment methods

 ## Statistical Analysis

-Statistical analysis such as Top 3 popular products by day/month/year is available.
+Statistical analysis such as the Top 3 popular products by day/month/year is available.

 ## Technology Stack